SeanVenz/codechum/webdev_course_outline.md

 - Topic 11: HTML Semantics
   - Understanding the importance of HTML semantics
   - Using semantic tags: header, nav, main, section, article, aside, footer
+  - The role of semantic tags in SEO and web accessibility

 - Topic 12: HTML Tables
   - Creating tables using table, tr, td, and th tags